Does Dry Cleaning Eliminate Body Odour? Here’s What You Should Know

 Sometimes odours don’t entirely go away.
 Here’s why:

-Tip: If smell removal is your primary concern, tell your cleaner.
-At London Dry Cleaning Company, we use extra treatments designed just for this problem.
+Tip: If smell removal is your primary concern, let your cleaner know.
+At Hampstead Garment Care, we utilise specialised treatments specifically designed to address this issue.

 Fabrics That Hold Onto Smells the Most